Rome's Affordable Art Fair brings splash of neon to Eternal City

 It remained to be seen if recession-struck Italians could match the successes of previous Affordable Art Fairs, which have been held in different cities across the world since the first in London over a decade ago, selling up to $1.4 million in art at a time.

-The art fair model, where galleries band together to rent stall space from the organisers, also helps less established artists promote their work, artist Daniele Alonge told Reuters.
+The art fair model, where galleries band together to rent stall space from the organizers, also helps less established artists promote their work, artist Daniele Alonge told Reuters.

 Fair director Marco Trevisan said he hoped to introduce new faces into the art market and show art in Rome did not stop with the Renaissance masters Caravaggio, Michelangelo and Bernini.